lzhLab/LSM/data/README.md

-There are 706 cases of liver lesion segmentation here.
-We have two other papers that are being written related to this data set.
-Only part of the continuous sequence of each case is uploaded.
-If any researcher needs a complete data set, please contact the author. volume-*.nii normalize to (0,1), seg-*.nii 0 is background, 1 is lesion.
+The dataset contains 706 volumes of liver CT images, and each volume has at least one lesion.
+The lesions are masked by `1', while the rest are `0'.
+To avoid abuse of the data, only partial images are provide.
+For the access of the entire data, please contact Dr. Zhao at s080011@e.ntu.edu.sg.